tprasadtp/docker-socket-proxy/README.md

 ## Logging

 You can set the logging level or severity level of the messages to be logged with the environment variable `LOG_LEVEL`.
-Defaul value is info.
-Possible values are: debug, info, notice, warning, err, crit, alert and emerg.
+Default value is info.

 ## Supported API versions